oneblink/appcache-fetcher.js/docs/windows.md

 - the local user logged in using an Active Directory account

 Side-loading in Windows 10 is a Developer option in the Settings app.

+## Known Issues and solutions/work arounds

+### `history.back()` or `history.go(-1)` can crash the cordova app

+If you have targeted Windows 8.1 in `config.xml` and are running the app on a Windows 10 machine, using `history.back()` can be problematic.
+When your applications `history.length` is greater than 0, calling `history.back()` or `history.go(-1)` so that the current index should become -1 will cause the app to crash, and removing all event listeners from all DOM nodes.

+The only fix is to make a build of your app that targets Windows 10, and use that on Windows 10 devices.
+See the section above for details on how to target different windows architectures.